portfors-lab/sparkle/doc/ref/api.rst

 Discovery of the stimulus components classes, by the UI, is automatic, with the intention to make it easier to add new component classes.
 The modules under the source folder `sparkle/stim/types` are searched for subclasses of ``AbstractStimulusComponent`.` Depending on flags set in each class, the component class will be pulled in to be available for explore, protocol or both operations by the UI.

-For further information related to adding additional Stimulus Component classes see :doc:`Extending spikey<extending>`
+For further information related to adding additional Stimulus Component classes see :doc:`Extending sparkle<extending>`

 Speaker Calibration
 ++++++++++++++++++++